 - Wear LONG PANTS or racing suit.
 Wind pants must be wrapped at the ankle with tape. - Wear LONG SLEEVED SHIRT, sweatshirt, jacket or racing suit. - Wear STURDY SHOES, no sandals or open heel/toe shoes!
 No crocks! - Wear LONG SOCKS (over calf) only.
-Short ankle socks will be NOT be allowed. - Full finger GLOVES are required. - Wear a full-face approved helmet.
-Helmets must be rated Snell 2010 or newer or ECE. - Eye protection such as shield or goggles must be used. - Neck brace required or an approved racing head restraint safety device. - Side harnesses and wrist restraints are required on karts. - 4 or 5-point race harness (seat belt) and aluminum race seat required on karts.
+Short ankle socks will be NOT be allowed. - Full finger mechanic's type GLOVES are required. - Wear a full-face approved helmet.
+Helmets must be rated Snell 2015 newer or ECE. - Eye protection such as shield or goggles must be used if no shield/visor. - Doughnut style neck brace required or an approved racing head restraint safety device. - Side harnesses and wrist restraints are required on karts. - 4 or 5-point 2" or 3" race harness (seat belt) and aluminum race seat required on karts.